2025 Autumn IVSM Meeting Concludes Successfully in Haikou, China

 The winner of the award will be announced at the EMVA Business Conference 2025 taking place May 22nd – 24th in Rome, Italy, and will have the opportunity to present the awarded work to the machine vision industry leaders and special press representatives.
 In addition to the honor of the EMVA Young Professional Award endowed with 1,500 Euros and the publicity for the research work is a free conference pass for the EMVA Business Conference as well as the coverage of all travel cost to Rome and a free pass for the European Machine Vision Forum taking place in autumn 2025.

-About the European Machine Vision Forum The European Machine Vision Forum is an annual event of the European Machine Vision Association - EMVA.
+The European Machine Vision Forum is an annual event of the European Machine Vision Association - EMVA.
 The aim is to foster interaction between the machine vision industry and academic research to learn from each other, discuss the newest research results as well as challenges from applications, learn about emerging application fields, and to discuss research cooperation between industry and academic institutes.
 The overall aim is to accelerate innovation by translating new research results faster into practice.
 The forum is directed to scientists, development engineers, software and hardware engineers, and programmers both from research and industry.

 Machine vision as a key enabling technology for intralogistics at the EMVA member booth and at the expert forum at LogiMAT 2025